SongMY01/Sleep_Stage_Classification/README.md

-# 🧠 Mice Sleep Stage Classification
+# 🧠 Mouse Sleep Stage Classification

 This project is part of the **2024-1 Introduction to Artificial Intelligence** course.
 We built an AI model to classify **mouse sleep stages** (REM, Wake, NREM) using spectrogram data extracted from brain signals.